Lincoln23/Data-Aggregation/README.md

   - `Parameters`
     - `id`:  Required - Unique table ID for retrieving Analytics data, format ga:{id}
     - `metrics` Optional - A comma-separated list of Analytics metrics.
 E.g., 'ga:sessions, ga:pageviews'.
 At least one metric must be specified.
 Default: " ga:sessions, ga:pageviews "
-    - `start` Optioanl - Start date for fetching Analytics data.
+    - `start` Optional - Start date for fetching Analytics data.
 Requests can specify a start date formatted as YYYY-MM-DD, or as a relative date (e.g., today, yesterday, or 7daysAgo).
 Default: 2017-01-10
     - `end` Optional - End date for fetching Analytics data.
 Request can should specify an end date formatted as YYYY-MM-DD, or as a relative date (e.g., today, yesterday, or 7daysAgo).
 Default: 2017-07-10
-    - `accountName`: the account name you assigned it when you authenicated with `WebAuth`
+    - `accountName`: the account name you assigned it when you authorized with `WebAuth`

 **Example:**
   ```sh